Alan-Pickering/Event-Prediction-Modelling/README.md

-# Event prediction Modelling
+# Event prediction Modelling (EPM)
-A set of Matlab files which enable EPM (reinforcement learning without explicit rewards)
+A set of Matlab scripts and associated files which enable EPM (reinforcement learning without explicit rewards)